-Since beginning to train with wrist weights in 2010, we have shredded countless pairs of fabric wrist weights.
-Because we value the tool so much in building up arm strength and improving mechanics, at Driveline, broken wrist weights were just the cost of doing business.
+Since beginning to train with wrist weights in 2010, we have shredded countless pairs of fabric wrist weights, resulting in duct-taping sets to extend their lives.
+Broken wrist weights at Driveline was just the cost of doing business.
 Until, we designed a wrist weight specifically for baseball players that are durable and comfortable.

 This leather wrist weight set is born from a desire to serve baseball players better with quality equipment that will last longer than half a season.

 At purchase, you will receive an email with a get-started program on how to integrate wrist weight drills into your throwing program along with a 4-drill cheat sheet that shows our most favorite wrist weight warm-up exercises.
 Wrist weights are best integrated into a pitching program as a dynamic warm-up.

 Ensure the muscles of the arm during the throwing motion fire with sufficient strength and right sequence to reduce the load on ligaments

 The 4 drills in our series help an athlete understand how to pronate safely (avoiding either “forced” pronation or lack of pronation), strengthen the rotator cuff, and reinforce a consistent arm action.